microdotblog/theme-default/README.md

 Email me from this [form](https://ericgregorich.com/email/) if you have any issues.
 I'll help the best I can.

 ## Change Log
+- 2023-01-01 v1.1.6 Now showing the category on post pages.
+Added option to truncate long post on home and list pages.
--2022-12-16 v1.1.5 Added support to show Read Later time for posts greater than 1 minute.
+- 2022-12-16 v1.1.5 Added support to show Read Later time for posts greater than 1 minute.
 - 2022-12-11 v1.1.4 Built in support for @Sod's Conversation and Reply by Email plugins.
 Just install and configure the plugin and it will automatically appear below your posts!
 - 2022-12-09 v1.1.3 Fixed missing pagination.
 Added category title to category page.
 CSS fixes.
 - 2022-12-09 v1.1.1 Added a Dark Theme toggle.
 Configure your light (default) and dark theme colors in settings.